NassimIOS/NassimIOS/README.md

 Hi ,
 This is my repo for the following:

+Implementation of Web-Based Microsoft 365 Apps via Intune:
+Configured and deployed web-based versions of Microsoft 365 applications using Microsoft Intune, resulting in a cost-effective solution by reducing licensing expenses and simplifying application management.
+This project involved creating policies within Intune, configuring the forced installation of web apps, and utilizing JSON configurations to facilitate direct access to essential Microsoft 365 applications.
+This approach provided efficient and secure access to productivity tools without the need for local software installations.
+Platforms and Technologies Used: Microsoft Intune, Microsoft Edge, JSON

 OpenVPN Server and Client Deployment:
 Configured and deployed OpenVPN on Kali Linux, creating a secure VPN environment.
 This project involved certificate generation, server and client configuration, and network routing, demonstrating practical skills in secure network communication.
 Platforms and Technology Used: Kali Linux, OpenVPN, EasyRSA.